The secret of longevity, dietary supplement, a cure for cancer – and all this in one small fruit.

 Contraindications: Apricot is harmful to people with diabetes and obesity.

 Eating dried apricots is an ancient tradition that came from the East.
-Apricot in dried form with a ossicle – uruk, without ossicle – kaisa, divided into halves – kuraga.
+They refer to apricot in dried form as follows: with an ossicle – uruk, without an ossicle – kaisa, divided into halves – kuraga.

-Apricot oil is made from kernels of the seed, which is popular in the manufacture of medicines, in culinary, in cosmetology.
+Apricot oil is made from kernels of the seed, which is popularly used in manufacturing medicinal, culinary, and cosmetology products.
 Apricot gum is added to emulsifiers and thickeners of skin care products and creams.

 Health with apricot

 - 0.5 kg apricot cut into small pieces.
-Prepare a syrup of 100 g of sugar and 100 g of water and vanillin and pour the hot syrup into the fruits.
+Prepare a syrup of 100 g of sugar and 100 g of water and vanillin.
+Pour the hot syrup onto the fruits.
 Refrigerate for 2 hours.

 - Take 2 kg of fresh apricots, 4 large oranges, 1 lemon.
-Citrus pour boiling water, wait until cool.
+Pour boiling water over the citrus and wait until cool.

 Apricot jam №2:

-- skip all the apricots through a press, add 2 kg of sugar, mix.
-Put on the day in a cold place to dissolve sugar.
-Then spread out in steamed glass jars, roll.
+- Pass all the apricots through a press, add 2 kg of sugar and mix.
+Leave it in a cold place for a day to dissolve the sugar.
+Then distribute the contents into steamed glass jars, roll.
 Store in a cold place.